salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Fixed the "My Posts" section of the blog using the livewire component.
 Also, now there is a warning before deleting a category, using livewire too.

+### Day 30: February 17, 2022.

+**Today's Progress**: Fixed a bug when deleting a category and created a livewire component for users in the blog.
+Also, I read a bit about Php Unit and I will study about it in the next few days!